Facial Feminization Scars | 3 Pillars of Facialteam’s approach

 2. Invisible/hidden facial feminization scars

 Unfortunately, some of the conventional techniques involve leaving visible facial feminization scars.
 Nobody wants to walk away from a surgical procedure with a scar that needs hiding.

-For this reason, aim for scars that are invisible or easily hidden.
+For this reason, we always aim for scars that are invisible or easily hidden.
 This is done by opting for incisions inside the mouth or behind the hairline, when possible.